 • Develop course proposal application and review process

-• Pilot courses using Liberal Arts Gateway redesign principles in the discipline
+• Pilot courses using LAG redesign principles in the discipline

 • Participate in departmental LAG committee